zoltan151/MWC-pool/README.md

 - `/miner/{miner_login}` GET is the miner status
 POST upload the payment method. e.g. ` curl 127.0.0.1:3333/miner/Hello` will get the json of "Hello"'s status. `curl  -X POST -d "{'pass': 'passwordOfHello', 'pm': 'http://<IP>:<PORT>'}" 127.0.0.1:3333/miner/Hello`

-The maintainer can manually use this command to send the coin `grin wallet send -d http://<IP>:<PORT>`.
+The maintainer can manually use this command to send the coin `/MWC-Pool/mwc-wallet/mwc-wallet send -d http://<IP>:<PORT>`.
 Note, ensure the receiver online before your sending.

 WebPage:
 - replace the API address to your API in the web/config.js
 - move all files in web to your Nginx/Apache folder
+- accessible via web browser at http://localhost/

 ### Config

 #### For server

-If you are using epic you can keep all default except `auth_pass`.
+Yyou can keep all default except `auth_pass`.
 The password can be found in the `.api_secret` file.

 knowledge about this, check [here](https://github.com/mimblewimble/grin/blob/master/doc/api/api.md)